mia-platform/documentation/docs/development_suite/api-console/api-design/templates_conf.md

 #### Configure Console Links

-A service created from marketplace can feature custom links to other console pages, managed by different microfrontend plugins; to configure them on newly created services setup new objects in the `links` property for each template or plugin you whish.
+A service created from marketplace can feature custom links to other console pages, managed by different microfrontend plugins; to configure them on newly created services setup new objects in the `links` property for each template or plugin you wish.

 A link is an object shaped as follows: